gold mines in india

 • Crushing and Grinding: The mined ore is crushed and ground into finer particles to increase the surface area for extraction.

-• Concentration: Various methods, such as gravity separation or flotation, are used to separate gold from other minerals.
+• Concentration: Various methods, such as gravity separation or flotation, separate gold from other minerals.

-• Cyanidation: In this chemical process, cyanide solution is used to dissolve gold from the ore, creating a gold-cyanide complex.
+• Cyanidation: In this chemical process, a cyanide solution dissolves gold from the ore, creating a gold-cyanide complex.

 • Carbon-in-Pulp (CIP): This technique involves adding activated carbon to the cyanide solution, which absorbs the dissolved gold.
 The carbon is then processed to extract the gold.